Bourkekev/ms3-your-recipe-hub/README.md

 ### Structure

-To list the pages I needed and to visialise the site structure, I designed my visual sitemap in Gloomap.
+To list the pages I needed and to visualise the site structure, I designed my visual sitemap in Gloomap.
 In the sitemap below, the pages marked in green represent site User (logged in) pages:

 ![Sitemap](README_resources/gloomap-sitemap.png)